Thymosin α1: Clinical studies

-Clinical trials suggest thymosin α_{1} may be useful in cystic fibrosis, septic shock, acute respiratory distress syndrome, peritonitis, acute cytomegalovirus infection, TB, severe acute respiratory syndrome, and lung infections in critically ill patients., and for chronic hepatitis B.
+Clinical trials suggest thymosin α_{1} may be useful in cystic fibrosis, septic shock, acute respiratory distress syndrome, peritonitis, pancreatitis, acute cytomegalovirus infection, TB, severe acute respiratory syndrome, and lung infections in critically ill patients., and for chronic hepatitis B.

-For hospitalized COVID-19 patients, thymosin α_{1} has not reduced mortality or length of hospitalization.
+For hospitalized COVID-19 patients, a 2023 review concluded thymosin α_{1} was not effective in reducing mortality or length of hospitalization.
+A subsequent 2023 review contradicted this, showing a reduction in mortality but not length of stay.

 It has been studied for possible use in treating cancer (e.g. with chemotherapy).